-- A. If a child experiences difficulties in the playground, that can be resolved easily, it will be dealt with by staff on duty. - B. The child is sent inside to a senior member of staff and will have a 'time out' or help in the Dining Hall.
+A. If a child experiences difficulties in the playground, that can be resolved easily, it will be dealt with by staff on duty.

+B. The child is sent inside to a senior member of staff and will have a discussion/reflection or help in the Dining Hall.

-- C. The incident is reported to the class teacher or Year Leader.
-Appropriate actions will follow which may involve a formal 'reflection time' taking place with a Deputy Head teacher where by the child will need to complete a reflection sheet. - D. When children are involved in serious /repeated incidents, they must be reported to the Deputy Head Teachers.
-The child will complete a reflection Sheet (see 'How to encourage positive behaviour and self-discipline' section, page 14) about their behaviour, which will be logged and may be sent home to parents/carers dependent on the severity of the incident. - E. If the difficulties continue it may be necessary: - To contact the parent/carer of the child - Have a formal meeting with the parent/carer - To draw up a behaviour management support plan - Consider loss of playtimes and lunchtimes.
+C. The incident is reported to the class teacher or Year Leader.
+Appropriate actions will follow which may involve a formal 'reflection time' taking place with the year lead where by the child will need to complete a reflection sheet wit a set of questions linked to the Schools 'Zones of Regualtion'.

+D. When children are involved in serious /repeated incidents, they must be reported to the Deputy Head Teachers.
+The child will complete a reflection

+Sheet Linked to the Zones of regulation (see 'How to encourage positive behaviour and self-discipline' section, page 14) about their behaviour, which will be logged and may be sent home to parents/carers dependent on the severity of the incident.
+In the case of a serious incident both the perpetrator and victim needs are met and follow up care is provided and monitored (appropriate to the incident itself)

+- E. If the difficulties continue it may be necessary: - To contact the parent/carer of the child - Have a formal meeting with the parent/carer - To draw up a behaviour management support plan